mardix/assembly/README.md

 ## Quickstart

-#### Install Flask-Assembly
+#### Install Assembly

-To install Flask-Assembly, it is highly recommended to use a virtualenv, in this case I use virtualenvwrapper
+To install Assembly, it is highly recommended to use a virtualenv, in this case I use virtualenvwrapper

-    mkvirtualenv my-flasik-site
+    mkvirtualenv my-assembly-site

-Install Flask-Assembly
+Install Assembly

-    pip install flask-assembly
+    pip install assembly

 #### Initialize your application

-Now Flask-Assembly has been installed, let's create our first application
+Now Assembly has been installed, let's create our first application

 ```
     cd your-dir

-    asmbl-admin setup
+    asm-admin setup
 ```